scando1993/api-spacex-backend/README.md

     - longitude
     - latitude
     - id (this is the starlink satellite id)
-Again, the goal is that we want to be able to query the database for the last known position for a given starlink satellite Don't hesitate to use any tools/tricks you know to load data quickly and easily!
+Again, the goal is that we want to be able to query the database for the last known position for a given starlink satellite.
+Don't hesitate to use any tools/tricks you know to load data quickly and easily!

 ## The Task (Part 3):